 Partnership with the Pacific Mesothelioma Center

-The Jonsson Comprehensive Cancer Center is located in an area that is rich with resources for cancer research and treatment.
-The Center’s ability to give patients excellent care is extended by its partnership with many of these other facilities, including the Pacific Mesothelioma Center, a part of the Pacific Heart, Lung, and Blood Institute.
+The Jonsson Comprehensive Cancer Center is in an area rich with resources for cancer research and treatment.
+The Center’s partnerships with many of these other facilities, including the Pacific Mesothelioma Center, a part of the Pacific Heart, Lung, and Blood Institute, improve its work.

 Treatment for Mesothelioma Patients

 Supportive care for mesothelioma patients includes pain management, alternative and complementary medicine, nutritional counseling, planning for advanced and palliative care, psychological care, and physical appearance.

-Cancer research and clinical trials make up an important part of the activities of the experts at Jonsson.
-The facility is devoted to treating patients, but also to researching the cancers that afflict those patients so they can be given better care.
-A major area of cancer study here is targeted therapies, which involves developing drugs that target specific proteins or genes to help kill cancer cells and slow or stop tumor growth.
+Cancer research and clinical trials are important at Jonsson.
+The facility is devoted to treating patients, but also to researching the cancers that afflict them.
+Targeted therapies are a major focus; developing drugs that target specific proteins or genes to help kill cancer cells and slow or stop tumor growth.

-Researchers at Jonsson also lead and conduct clinical trials to test these new drugs and other treatment strategies.
-As an example, one ongoing clinical trial at the Cancer Center is testing the use of a special type of radiation therapy for mesothelioma patients before undergoing pleurectomy/decortication surgery.
+Researchers at Jonsson lead and conduct clinical trials to test new drugs and other treatment strategies.
+One ongoing clinical trial at the Cancer Center is testing the use of a special type of radiation therapy for mesothelioma patients before they undergo pleurectomy/decortication surgery.